davide-murro/fennex/README.md

 # Fennex

 Site for a company specialized in the creation of websites, ecommerce and web applications, it s just a CV of the projects it has worked on. <br>
-This site is developed started from a template, it is written with HTML, CSS and JQuery with the use of some libraries and is complitely responsive
+This site is developed started from a template, it is written with HTML, CSS and JQuery with the use of some libraries and is completely responsive

 ## File structure

+- _root_
+  HTML pages
 - **css**
   Only css files
 - **fonts**
   Fonts of the site
 - **images**
-  all images, icons and logos of the site, divided in subfolders:
+  All images, icons and logos of the site, divided in subfolders:
   - profiles
   - projects (also divided into projects)
   - fennec (assets like logo)